caballero-react-ex/chill-quotes/README.md

 ## Motivation
 This project was created by myself with the intention of getting a better understanding of React.
 I wanted to create my own small project so I could get my hands dirty and not just follow an online tutorial.

-My goals with this project were:
+#### Project Goals:
 1) Learn how to consume an API.
 2) Get a better understanding how React Hooks works.
 3) Learn about PropTypes.
+4) Use as little as posible dependencies.
-4) Get comfortable with the ReactJS ecosystem.
+5) Get comfortable with the ReactJS ecosystem.

 After learning how to use axios and the fetch API, I and decided to stick to the fetch API so I could avoid an extra dependency.

-The majority of the react components and logic was written from scratch by myself.
-I chose not to use existing component libraries because that forces me to get a better understanding of React and I could practice my SCSS styling skills.
+The majority of the react components and logic was written from scratch (and with the help of Stack Overflow and Google :).
+I chose not to use existing component libraries because that forces me to get a better understanding of React and I could practice my SCSS skills.

+#### About the UX/UI Design
+The goal of this project was not to develop a great UI/UX design, just to focus on coding.
+But as a designer myself, I needed at least a minimun viable UX.
+I didn´t designed from scratch, but got some inspiration from the old medium.com landing site.

 ## Tech Used
 - React (create-react-app)
 - SASS
 - Fetch API
-- Proptypes
+- PropTypes
 - React-uuid